kcaisley/kcaisley/verilog_ams.md

 Spectre AMS connect connects the uniform timestep SPICE/Spectre Simulator with an event based Xcelium simulator.

-Spectre AMS Simulator/Design is not just an interprocess communication between two seperate kernels, but instead a pair of tightly coupled enginge which access a shared memory storing the state of the circuit during simulation.
+Spectre AMS Simulator/Design is not just an interprocess communication between two separate kernels, but instead a pair of tightly coupled enginge which access a shared memory storing the state of the circuit during simulation.

 Two ways to run AMS Design/Simulator: